gcrockenberg/MelloGee/README.md

 : So you can run the scripts

 **Push initial images to Docker**
-: So that Docker has a latest version of them.
+: So that Docker has a latest version of the initial API.
 The provisioning that follows will pull them and import the APIs into APIM.
-1. docker build -t *your-docker-login*/catalogapi . -f Services\CatalogService\Dockerfile
+1. docker build -t *your-docker-login*/catalog-api . -f Services\Catalog\Catalog.API\Dockerfile
-2. docker push *your-docker-login*/catalogapi
+2. docker push *your-docker-login*/catalog-api
-3. docker build -t *your-docker-login*/coffeeapi . -f Services\Coffee\Coffee.API\Dockerfile
-4. docker push *your-docker-login*/coffeeapi

 **Provision Me**
 : Create the Azure infrastructure for Me in an Azure Resource Group of your choosing [^1]